Tight Long-Term Tail Decay of (Clipped) SGD in Non-Convex Optimization: On the Metric

 \section{On the Metric}

 As discussed in the main body, while we use the metric $F_t = \min_{k \in [t]}\|\nabla f(x_k)\|^2$, our results continue to hold for the metric $A_t = \frac{1}{t}\sum_{k = 1}^t\|\nabla f(x_k)\|^2$, which is stronger, seeing that $F_t \leq A_t$.
 To see why this is the case, note that in both the proof of Theorem \ref{thm:main-non-conv} (recall \eqref{eq:init-step}-\eqref{eq:setup}) and that of Theorem \ref{thm:main-non-conv-clip} (recall \eqref{eq:init-step-clip}-\eqref{eq:setup-clip}), we start with a bound on $A_t$ (in \eqref{eq:init-step} and \eqref{eq:init-step-clip}, respectively) and use the fact that $F_t \leq A_t$ to switch to the desired metric $F_t$ (in \eqref{eq:setup} and \eqref{eq:setup-clip}, respectively).
 It can then be readily seen that skipping the inequality $F_t \leq A_t$, while using the exact same steps in the respective proofs, we would get the same results on the more general metric $A_t$.
-As mentioned in the main body, the reason for presenting our results in terms of the metric $F_t$ instead of $A_t$ stems from the fact that tail bounds on $F_t$ have a more direct interpretation, as $F_t > \epsilon^2$ readily implies that a $\epsilon$-stationary point has not been reached in any of the first $t$ iterations.
-On the other hand, $A_t > \epsilon^2$ does not necessarily imply that a $\epsilon$-stationary point has not been reached, as it is possible that $A_t > \epsilon^2 \geq F_t$, hence a $\epsilon$-stationary point can be reached in the first $t$ iterations, while having $A_t > \epsilon^2$.
+Similarly, the results of Theorem \ref{thm:low-bdd} hold for $A_t$, which can be seen by noting that, conditioned on the event $B_t$ defined in the proof of Theorem \ref{thm:low-bdd}, we have $A_t = \frac{1}{t}\sum_{k = 1}^t\|\nabla f(x_k)\|^2 = \|\nabla f(x_1)\|^2 = \|x_1\|^2$, matching the value of $F_t$ in \eqref{eq:identity}.
+As mentioned in the main body, the reason for presenting our results in terms of the metric $F_t$ instead of $A_t$ stems from the fact that tail bounds on $F_t$ have a more direct interpretation, as $F_t > \epsilon^2$ readily implies that an $\epsilon$-stationary point has not been reached in any of the first $t$ iterations.
+On the other hand, $A_t > \epsilon^2$ does not necessarily imply that an $\epsilon$-stationary point has not been reached, as it is possible that $A_t > \epsilon^2 \geq F_t$, hence an $\epsilon$-stationary point can be reached, while having $A_t > \epsilon^2$.